-303.3.10 Cost Share and Program Income
+303.3.10 Cost Sharing and Program Income

-"Cost share" refers to the resources a recipient contributes to the total cost of an agreement.
-Cost share becomes a condition of an award when it is part of the approved award budget.
-The cost share must be verifiable from the recipient's records; for U.S. organizations it is subject to the requirements of 2 CFR 200.306, and for non-U.S. organizations it is subject to the Standard Provision, "Cost Share"; and can be audited.
+Cost sharing (defined in 2 CFR 200.1) becomes a condition of an award when it is part of the approved award budget.
+The cost share must be verifiable from the recipient's records and can be audited.
+For U.S. organizations, cost share is subject to the requirements of 2 CFR 200.306 and for non-U.S. organizations it is subject to the Standard Provision, "Cost Sharing".
 Costs that are unallowable in accordance with the applicable cost principles at the time of the award cannot be accepted as cost share.

-If a recipient does not meet its cost share requirement, the AO may apply the difference in actual cost share amount from the agreed upon amount to reduce the amount of USAID funding for the following funding period, require the recipient to refund the difference to USAID when this award expires or is terminated, or reduce the amount of cost share required under the award.
+If a recipient does not meet its cost share requirement, the AO may: 1) apply the difference in actual cost share amount from the agreed upon amount to reduce the amount of USAID funding for the following funding period; 2) require the recipient to refund the difference to USAID when this award expires or is terminated, or; 3) reduce the amount of cost share required under the award.